 Contact Trapp Law, LLC for Domestic Violence Orders of Protection

 If you are a domestic violence survivor, our family law attorneys at Trapp Law, LLC can help.
 We strive to deliver high quality, affordable legal services and offer a free and confidential initial consultation.
-Call our office in Indianapolis, IN if you are in danger due to acts of violence or threats from your spouse or relationship partner.
+Contact our office in Indianapolis, IN if you are in danger due to acts of violence or threats from your spouse or relationship partner.
 We can help.